MohamedEmadEldeen09/Blog-Rest-Api/README.md

 ## Notes
 - All the endpoints start with /api for example "http://localhost:8000/api/channel".

+- I provided a Postman collection file "Blog RestFul Api.postman_collection" to test all the endpoints on the Postman.

+- I provided a tow files in the folder "file-upload-examples" to test the file image upload.

+- When you test the file uplaod like the user profile image upload use the formdata in the    frontend so provided to example files using vue.js you can use react.js as you like it is the same thing with different syntax also adjust these two variables in the .env file
+FRONTEND_URL=http://localhost:3000 -->> or you can use a different port as you like SANCTUM_STATEFUL_DOMAINS=http://localhost:3000 -->> or you can use a different port as you like.

 - apiResource means all the crud operations for example the channel routes:
   - `GET  http://localhost:8000/api/channel`: Read all the channels
   - `GET  http://localhost:8000/api/channel/235`: Read the channel with id 235